Levilevi01/Info_Retrieval/template/project_progress/part_1/README.md

    ```bash
    python -m venv venv
    ```
-   run this in Linux/Max
+   run this if in Linux/Mac
    ```bash
    source venv/bin/activate
    ```
-   run this in Windows
+   or run this if in Windows
    ```bash
    venv\Scripts\activate
    ```